kaiorosa1/100-days-of-code/r1-log.md

 I've started my first React App and I've done some React challenges on FCC.
 I also add font-awesome and stylized the icons on Rodrigo's portfolio.

+### R1D72

+I've worked on teh logos and position them right on Rodrigo's portfolio.
+I've solved a couple of React challenges on FCC.
+I've learned about state and how it is important to be encapsulated and how to define default values and requirements for the properties you create in your components.